 Please refer to the previous assignment for important instructions on the allowable use of resources and the requirements for electronic and hardcopy submission.
-Please ask for clarifications in class and on the newsgroup.

-Reminders: (1) Please ensure that everything you submit is neat and easy to comprehend; otherwise, it will be ignored, with zero credit.
-(2) The due date and time are strict; if you are even a second late, by gandalf's clock, you will get zero credit, so you are advised to not cut things too close.
+Use the newsgroup for questions, clarifications, and general discussion related to this homework and class.
+Ensure that everything you submit is neat and easy to comprehend; otherwise, it will be ignored, with zero credit.
+You are encouraged to answer the three \star questions for extra credit but do note that those questions are graded much more strictly than the others.